Concordium/concordium-node-sdk-js/packages/nodejs/grpc-migration.md

 The `getTransactionStatus` has been replaced with the `getBlockItemStatus`.

 The `GetBlockItemStatus` endpoints has the same information, but has a simpler structure, with better typing.

+## getIdentityProviders

+Returns a stream of identity providers instead of a list.